 The first spot in Kontena Park’s row of eight units is home to one of its top performing businesses in the establishment’s four year history.

-While the staff shortages that recently made national headlines continue to be a real issue facing restaurants nationwide, the 24-year-old duo behind Moisjito face no such problem with their roster of 17 Bruneians, almost all whom are students and graduates of Universiti Brunei Darussalam (UBD).
+While the staff shortages that recently made national headlines continue to be a real issue facing restaurants nationwide, the 24-year-old duo behind Moistjito face no such problem with their roster of 17 Bruneians, almost all whom are students and graduates of Universiti Brunei Darussalam (UBD).

 Founders Sheikh Muhd Aiman Hj Sheikh Mohd and Muhd Nasrun Nizar Saifulbahri exercise creativity in developing Moistjito’s offerings, but their overall menu is straightforward: eight options of mocktails, complemented by burrito and tacos, with a base of chicken or beef.